 Somehow, in the space of just five days, they need to fill in the huge gaps that were evident at San Siro with what we are told are very limited resources.
 But how is that even possible?
 They were a calamity at the back, had absolutely no width, were overrun in midfield by a competent but unspectacular Samp trio, and had no goal threat up top.

 Cristian Zapata should arguably have started, with Yepes and particularly Daniele Bonera looking very unsteady defensively.
 Still, even with the former Udinese man and Mexes brought in, reinforcements are necessary.
-Francesco Acerbi has done little during his career to suggest he will be anything more than a Yepes-like stop-gap when called upon, meaning they could do with extra resources at center back, with Montpellier’s Mapou Yanga-Mbiwa a target, but there are more important areas to strengthen.
+Francesco Acerbi has done little during his career to suggest he will be anything more than a Yepes-like stop-gap when called upon, meaning they could do with extra resources at centre-back, with Montpellier’s Mapou Yanga-Mbiwa a target, but there are more important areas to strengthen.

 |'KAKA THE DREAM BUT OTHER GAPS TO FILL TOO'